 Ceramic-coated baskets with zero PFAS or PTFE.
 Two independent 3-quart cooking zones with separate temperature and timing controls.
 IQ Boost technology automatically syncs both zones to finish at the same time.
 Six cooking functions: air fry, air broil, roast, bake, reheat, dehydrate.
 The ceramic coating provides genuine non-stick performance without the chemical trade-offs of Teflon.
 Dishwasher-safe baskets.

-Why it wins: The dual-zone design solves a real cooking problem — making a protein and a side simultaneously at different temperatures — while the ceramic coating eliminates the PFAS concern entirely.
-At $150, it competes directly with PTFE-coated competitors while being genuinely non-toxic.
+The dual-zone design solves a real cooking problem — making a protein and a side simultaneously at different temperatures — while the ceramic coating eliminates the PFAS concern entirely.
 The ceramic baskets are also more durable than many budget ceramic coatings, holding up well after months of regular use.

 Best Value: Cosori Pro LE (L501)

-Why it wins: Finding a genuinely non-toxic air fryer under $100 is difficult.
+Finding a genuinely non-toxic air fryer at the budget end is difficult.
 The Cosori Pro LE delivers stainless steel food contact at a price point where most competitors are still using PTFE.
 The 5-quart size is practical for most households, and the stainless basket is virtually indestructible compared to any coated alternative.

 Best Versatility: Instant Vortex Plus 6-in-1